What is Epiphany?

 O God, who before the passion of your only-begotten Son revealed his glory upon the holy mountain: Grant that we, beholding by faith the light of his countenance, may be strengthened to bear our cross, and be changed into his likeness from glory to glory; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.

-Other Epiphany posts at Anglican Pastor
+Other Epiphany posts at Anglican Compass

 - Devotions for the Twelve Days of Christmas and the Epiphany, by Greg Goebel